agmangas/wotemu/README.md

 ![Design diagram](diagram.png "Design diagram")

 - All communications for the supported protocols (HTTP, CoAP, Websockets and MQTT) go through the network **gateways**; these use NetEm to shape the traffic and emulate real network conditions.
-This redirection is based on iptables and is invisible to the application.
+This redirection is based on _iptables_ and is invisible to the application.
-- All **nodes** report their metrics (e.g. system resources, packets, interactions) to a central Redis store in a periodic fashion.
+- All **nodes** report their metrics to a central Redis store in a periodic fashion.
 This will be later used to build the final HTML report.
+- Thanks to the capabilities of Docker Swarm, multiple replicas of a single node can be created easily and will automatically recover from errors.
+This means that **nodes** may be interpreted as _templates_, while each replica is an actual real instance of the node.
 - A **Docker API proxy** instance is always deployed in a _manager_ node to enable **nodes** to access stack metadata (e.g. container IDs of other nodes in the same network).

 ## Quickstart

+Emulation experiments are represented by instances of `wotemu.topology.models.Topology`.

+The recommended workflow to run an experiment is as follows:

+1. Create a `Topology`.
+2. Build the Compose file that describes the stack of that `Topology`.
+3. Run the stack on the Docker Swarm cluster.
+4. Stop the stack after an arbitrary amount of time.
+5. Build the final report from the collected data contained in the central Redis store.

 ### Describe the topology

-Emulation experiments are represented by instances of `wotemu.topology.models.Topology`; these may be converted to Compose files that describe Docker stacks using the `wotemu compose` CLI command.
-To that end, you need to write a Python file exposing a `topology` function that takes no arguments and returns an instance of `Topology`.
+Topologies can be defined in a Python file exposing a `topology` function that takes no arguments and returns an instance of `Topology`.
 The following is such an example:

 ```python
 from wotemu.enums import NetworkConditions